Jun 17 2007

 About Dave

 I first started working with Business Objects products in January of 1995 when I joined Integra Solutions, a consulting company based out of Dallas, Texas.
 The first version of the product I ever worked with was 3.1.
-During my tenure I have worked with clients all over the country… even some outside of the United States as well.
-Integra offers both consulting and training services, and in fact has been recognized as one of the top training organizations for several years running.
+During my tenure with Integra Solutions I worked with clients all over the country as well as internationally.
+I got to deliver a week of training in Barbados 🙂 and have delivered BI conference presentations on three different continents.

 I have been selected as a presenter at the annual Business Objects conferences every year since 1996.
 I suspect that I am one of a very few people that can make that claim, and I am quite proud of that fact.
 I assume that if I keep getting invited back that I must be doing something right, and that people are finding value in what I have to share.